This article is intended for Australian members. If you're looking for instructions for CoinJar UK, visit this article.

-With funds available in your CoinJar, you can send those funds to any other CoinJar customer or bitcoin address by making a new payment.
+With funds available in your CoinJar, you can send a new payment to any CoinJar member or cryptocurrency address by making a new payment.

-- After signing in to your CoinJar, select 'Payments'.
+- After signing in to your CoinJar, select 'Send'.

 - Select 'Review and Confirm' for your final quote.
 You'll be given a chance to review your payment and attach a note if you wish.
 Select 'Pay now' to finalise the payment.

 All payments from one CoinJar to another are processed instantly.
 Payments to external cryptocurrency wallet addresses will arrive depending on the confirmation speed of that currency's blockchain.

 Please note that Bitcoin transfers to external Bitcoin addresses will require a transaction fee in order to be processed.

 Bitcoin shares the same address format as other cryptocurrencies such as Bitcoin Cash.
 However because CoinJar does not support these other currencies, the payments will always be sent as Bitcoin.
 Any funds sent to a non-BTC address will be lost, and cannot be reversed or refunded.

 Due to the risk of accidentally sending BTC payments to a non-BTC address, CoinJar will always warn you when making a payment, as shown in the screenshot below.

 CoinJar now supports payments to Bech32 addresses.
 Members are able to send funds to a Bitcoin address beginning with "bc1".

 CoinJar does not support Ethereum Classic for sending or receiving.
 Because Ethereum Classic (ETC) addresses cannot be distinguished from Ethereum (ETH) addresses, entering an Ethereum Classic address will always result in that amount being sent on the Ethereum network, which will cause loss of funds.